AlondraRam/Talimew/README.md

 <img src="Aesthetic Symmetra.png" alt="Symmetra" style="width:304px;height:228px;">

 <script>
 window.alert("Hey girl how you?
-This my webpage thank you for visiting ");
+This my webpage thank you for visiting, pls refresh this when youre done looking at me work  ");
 </script>

 </body>